 Aziz, O., Gemmell, N., and Laws, A. (2016) Income and fiscal incidence by age and gender: some evidence from New Zealand.
 Review of Income and Wealth, 62, 3, 534-558.

-Creedy, J. and Gemmell, N. (2016) Types of income mobility: insights from TIM curves.
-Working Papers in Public Finance, 05/2016.
-Victoria Business School, Victoria University of Wellington.
+Creedy, J., Gemmell, N. (2017) Illustrating Income Mobility: Two New Measures.
+Working Papers in Public Finance, 12/2017, Victoria Business School, Victoria University of Wellington.

 Ball, C. (2016) Estimating income dynamics from cross-sectional data using matching techniques.
 Working Papers in Public Finance, 06/2016, Victoria Business School, Victoria University of Wellington.